bongadi/GITHUB-INTRODUCTION/README.md

 # GitHub

 This is a popular website for hosting and sharing  _Git_ repositories remotely.
-GitHub is used with various developers as means to colaborate remotely.
-In this course you will learn the basic of GitHub.
+GitHub is used with various developers as means to collaborate remotely.
+Briefly you will learn the basics of GitHub.

 **Objectives**
 1. Inroduction to Repositories, branches , Pull requests and Forking